unbit/uwsgi-docs/tutorials/CachingCookbook.rst

    route = ^/css/ cachestore:key=${REQUEST_URI},name=stylesheets

-Important, every matched 'cachestore' will overwrite teh previous one.
+Important, every matched 'cachestore' will overwrite the previous one.
 So we are putting .* as the first rule.

 Being more aggressive, the Expires HTTP headers
 ***********************************************